Best Practice

 Using ATLAS.ti for qualitative analysis

-Qualitative data analysis software is especially useful for identifying themes within large data sets.
+For thematic analysis, software is especially useful for identifying themes within large data sets.
 After all, thematically analyzing data by hand can be time-consuming, and a researcher might miss nuanced data without software to help them look at all the data thoroughly.

 Coding qualitative data

-Figure 8: Data coding in ATLAS.ti can help visualize themes that appear in your data.
+Data coding in ATLAS.ti can help visualize themes that appear in your data.

 As you code the data iteratively, reviewing themes as they emerge, you can organize discrete codes within larger categories.
-ATLAS.ti provides spaces in your project called code groups and code folders where sets of codes in tandem represent broader, more theoretically developed themes.
+ATLAS.ti provides spaces in your project called code groups and code categories where sets of codes in tandem represent broader, more theoretically developed themes.
 This approach to data organization, rather than merging codes together as broader units, allows for a more particular analysis of individual codes as your research questions evolve and develop over the course of your project.

 ATLAS.ti tools for thematic analysis